juliandevelops/Juliandevelops/README.md

 MacBook:
 - 2024 16" MacBook Pro
-- M4 PRo CPU with 14 CPU cores and 20 GPU cores
+- M4 Pro CPU with 14 CPU cores and 20 GPU cores
 - 1TB GB of storage
 - 48 GB of unified RAM

-For testing I use the Android emulator that comes with Android Studio and the IOS simulator that comes with Xcode
+For testing I use the Android emulator that comes with Android Studio and the IOS simulator that comes with Xcode.

 ### Software